Bontrager WaveCel: How the Helmet Lineup Works & How it Compares to Koroyd®

 We take a quick—but in-depth—look at the new Bontrager WaveCel technology, including how it works, how it compares to Koroyd®, which helmets you’ll find it in, and how much you’ll pay.

 Bike technology has changed dramatically over the past 30 years, but Bontrager advertises that helmets haven’t necessarily kept up, which still involve a combination of expanded polystyrene (EPS) foam, a plastic shell, and fabric straps.

-It’s for this reason the company developed its exclusive WaveCel technology.
+It’s for this reason the company added WaveCel technology to its helmet lineup, which is developed by Legacy Biomechanics Laboratory based out of Portland, Oregon.
 Comprised of a lining on the inside of the helmet, this collapsible structure undergoes a three-step change that absorbs most of the energy from an impact before it reaches your head.